WHO WE WORK WITH · HOSPITALITY

 What weak direct booking costs.

-OTA bookings can carry a cost the property would rather not pay on guests who were ready to book direct.
+OTA bookings carry a cost the property would rather not pay on guests who were ready to book direct.
 Search misses are travelers the property never gets to meet.
-A weak booking flow can turn direct interest into a third-party reservation before the property ever has a chance to convert it.
+A weak booking handoff can turn direct interest into a third-party reservation before the property has a fair chance to win it.

-The website is one of the few places a boutique property can improve the booking path without changing the property itself.
-The work usually sits in the same few places: search visibility, destination context, trust, and the handoff into the booking engine.
+The website is one of the few places a boutique property can improve the traveler’s path without changing the property itself.
+The work usually sits in search visibility, destination context, trust, and the handoff into the booking engine.

 HOW THE STUDIO WORKS

-The studio reviews the property's actual traveler path before recommending anything.
-The work focuses on the parts that help a guest move from discovery to trust to direct booking, with design, development, and SEO looped around those moments so the site can do the load.
+The studio reviews the property’s actual traveler path before recommending anything.
+The work focuses on the parts that help a guest move from discovery to trust to direct booking, with design, development, SEO, and booking logic built around those moments.

 If the property is not sure where to start, the Strategic Website Audit identifies the clearest bottleneck and turns it into a prioritized plan.